rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/quickstart-vagrant/_index.md

 title: Vagrant Quick Start
 weight: 200
 ---
-The following steps quickly deploy a Rancher Server with a 3-node cluster attached.
+The following steps quickly deploy a Rancher Server with a single node cluster attached.

 ## Prerequisites

 - [Vagrant](https://www.vagrantup.com): Vagrant is required as this is used to provision the machine based on the Vagrantfile.
 - [Virtualbox](https://www.virtualbox.org): The virtual machines that Vagrant provisions need to be provisioned to VirtualBox.
-- At least 6GB of free RAM.
+- At least 4GB of free RAM.

 ## Getting Started